kaanguru/JavaScript_Re-Beginners/01_meet_again/01_what-is.md

 Every browser includes a javascript engine.

 1. First The engine reads the script.
-1. Then it converts the script to the machinelanguage.
+1. Then it converts the script to the machine language.
 1. Finally, the machine code runs, very fast.

 ## What makes JavaScript unique? <FontIcon icon="fingerprint" size="23" />